prajwel/notes_and_such/kennicutt1998_summary.md

-#### Summary notes/paraphrases on "STAR FORMATION IN GALAXIES ALONG THE HUBBLE SEQUENCE" by Robert C. Kennicutt, Jr.
+#### Summary of "STAR FORMATION IN GALAXIES ALONG THE HUBBLE SEQUENCE" by Robert C. Kennicutt, Jr. The adopted approach here is to summarise each paragraph.
+To save myself time, I have mostly used direct quotations from the original.

 # 1. INTRODUCTION